Erdodif/StructoBuilder/README.md

 Structogram Controller library written in TypeScript.

-> This repository is here to support the Sructogram-Editor project which is an algorithm visualization method.
+> This repository is here to support the Sructogram-Editor project which is an algorithm visualization tool.

 ---